How to Create a Conditional Rule for Yes/No Questions

 - Issue: The conditional rule doesn’t apply correctly to the document.

-- Solution: Ensure you refresh the Word Add-In after creating or modifying the conditional rule in the form by clicking Waffle > Refresh in the Word Add-In.
+- Solution: Ensure you refresh the Word Add-In after creating or modifying the conditional rule in the form by clicking the Options icon (9 dots) > Refresh in the Word Add-In.